qespr/MotivationalUhabits/README.md

 - (the same image) also in your number picker
 - Image can be removed at any time in settings (in case you need to hide your powerlevel temporarily)

-### Installation
+### Installation (!IMPORTANT!)

-!!Before installing this app either from source or from the releases page __MAKE SURE TO MAKE COMPLETE EXPORT OF YOUR DATA IN SETTINGS!__!! as your data will be gone forever otherwise!
+__!!__ Before installing this app either from source or from the releases page __MAKE SURE TO MAKE COMPLETE EXPORT OF YOUR DATA IN
+SETTINGS!!!__ as your data will be gone forever otherwise!

 As for the actual instalation instructions.
 You can use the released prebuilt package [here](https://github.com/qespr/MotivationalUhabits/releases/download/Motivational-v2.0.3/motivational-uhabits-android-debug.apk)